 A Smiley represents a handsqueeze moment usually when the plot is getting really tense and you may need to grab your cinema partners hand because it’s getting too much and you can’t stand the tension any more.. eg Tom Cruise’s Mission Impossible film series (1996-) or The Martian (2015).

-And a Hulk moment is usually you if you are the quiet, unassuming Bruce Banner type will feel like turning into the Hulk if there is an irritating, usually female, character eg 2015s Jurassic World‘s female lead, Claire, or an evil character usually male eg Eugene Landy (Paul Giamatti) in Love & Mercy (2014) or very annoying character eg Pepper Potts in Iron Man 3 (2013) who will make you feel so angry that you turn green and into the Hulk.
+And a Hulk moment is usually you if you are the quiet, unassuming Bruce Banner type will feel like turning into the Hulk if there is an irritating, usually female, character eg 2015s Jurassic World‘s female lead, Claire, or an evil character usually male eg Eugene Landy (Paul Giamatti) in Love & Mercy (2014) or very annoying character eg Pepper Potts in Iron Man 3 (2013).
+That is a character who will make you feel so angry that you turn green and into the Hulk.